 The Grand Parade will once again make its way down MAIN ST. toward the waterfront!
 There is a FREE shuttle to get people downtown!
 Click here for the schedule.

-At 3:00pm, The Grand Parade begins to wind its way down Main St. to Battery St.!
+At 3:00pm, The Grand Parade begins to wind its way down Main Street to Battery Street!
 Line up early to get your prime viewing spot so you can see the regalia and catch the beads, moonpies and Lake Champlain Chocolates as they fly from the floats!

-Families with children 10 years and under are welcome to catch the parade from the Little Jambalaya Viewing Zone, located on the North side of Main St., between South Champlain St. and Battery St. For those with disabilities, there will be a special viewing zone at the intersection of Church and Main.
+Families with children 10 years and under are welcome to catch the parade from the Little Jambalaya Viewing Zone, located on the North side of Main Street, between South Champlain Street and Battery Street.
+For those with disabilities, there will be a special viewing zone at the intersection of Church and Main.

-While you’re waiting for the parade to begin, here are some other great activities to keep you occupied while on the Church Street Marketplace:
+While you’re waiting for the parade to begin, here are some other great activities to keep you occupied:

-12:00 PM – 1:00 PM - Bindlestiff Family Cirkus performs along Church Street and through City Hall Park
+12:00 PM – 1:00 PM The Bindlestiff Family Cirkus performs along Church Street

-12:00 PM – 1:15 PM – Sambatucada performance in front of City Hall on Church Street and through City Hall Park
+12:00 PM – 12:45 PM Sambatucada performance in front of City Hall on Church Street

 1:00 PM – 1:30 PM King & Queen of Mardi Gras Costume Contest on City Hall Park stage

-1:30 PM – 2:30 PM – Grippo Funk Band performs on City Hall Park stage
+1:30 PM – 2:30 PM The Green Mountain Playboys perform on City Hall Park stage

-4:00 PM – 5:00 PM – Grippo Funk Band performs on City Hall Park stage
+4:00 PM – 5:00 PM Waylon Speed performs on City Hall Park stage

 Magic Hat and the City of Burlington remind all who are attending to Stop Before You’re Stupid.
 The Magic Hat Mardi Gras Parade is a family event, so please drink responsibly and watch out for the kiddies.